 The Langley Environmental Hero Award began in 2006 as a way to acknowledge Langley’s grass roots efforts, both big and small, to protect the environment.
 It is a program offered in partnership with MP for Langley-Aldergove Mark Warawa, the Langley Times, Langley Township, City of Langley, The Fort Langley National Historic Site, TD Bank and LEPS.
 Nominations are accepted year round, please click here for this year’s nomination form.
 The winner of each category will be awarded a prize of $500, to be donated to the local environmental organization of their choice.
 The winners will also be recognized in June at the Fort Langley National Historic Site with a plaque and a heritage apple tree planted in their honour.
-DEADLINE FOR SUBMISSIONS: the deadline for submissions for the 2018 heroes is April 20, 2018.

 The 2017 Langley Environmental Hero Awards received 14 nominations to recognize the efforts of the community in conserving our natural environment.